 Bad Debt Procedures

-In the event that a volunteer has a bad debt exceeding 45 days after they have received a notification, said volunteer will be immediately removed from her/his position by the council and will be sent to collections.
+In the event that a volunteer has a bad debt exceeding 45 days after they have received a notification, said volunteer will be immediately removed from their position by the council and will be sent to collections.
 Volunteers with bad debts may also be subject to legal action.

 Disbanded Troop Procedures

 A troop disbands when the members decide not to reregister, or stop meeting during or at the close of the membership year.
 Money accumulated by the troop bank account always belongs to the troop and not to individual girls.
 Troops that are disbanding must complete the following steps:

 - Troop decides how to use any existing funds

 - Complete and submit the Annual Financial Report in the Finance tab of Volunteer Toolkit

 - Complete the Disbanding Troop form